 The PPFD measurements will allow you to choose the plants you can grow under a light fixture.

-If you plan on turning on your grow light for around 14 hours a day, the most light-demanding plants will need a maximum of 700 μmol/m²/s to flourish, while medium-light ones will thrive on 300 μmol/m²/s.
+If you turn on your grow light for 14 hours daily, the most light-demanding plants will need no more than 700 μmol/m²/s to flourish.
+Medium-light plants will thrive on 300 μmol/m²/s.

-Constantly measure your PPFD values at different distances between the plants and the grow light so you can decide when to raise your fixture as your plants grow taller.
+Constantly measure your PPFD values at different distances between the plants and the grow light.
+That way, you can decide when to raise your fixture as your plants grow taller.

 The PPFD values also show the discrepancy in PAR between the center and the sides of the coverage area.
-This will allow you to assess the uniformity of a grow light.
+These values will allow you to assess the uniformity of a grow light.

 If the light is uniform and intense, you can grow a combination of full sun plants all over the growing area.

-However, if PPFD values of your light level vary significantly around its coverage area, you might have reduced yield in the plants growing at the sides.
+But PPFD values of your light level may vary significantly around its coverage area.
+You might have reduced yield in the plants growing at the sides.

 Summary & Conclusion

-Whether you are growing potted plants indoors or outdoor potted plants, all plants need light either from the sun or indoors via grow lights.
-Light measurement for plants is a brilliant way to optimize indoor growing and to make sure your plants are getting enough light that they need.
+Whether you are growing potted plants indoors or outdoors, all plants need light.
+It doesn’t matter if it comes from the sun or indoors via grow lights.
+Light measurement for plants is a brilliant way to optimize indoor growing.
+It can ensure your plants are getting the amount of light they need.
 There are two ways to measure light:

-You can either measure the intensity of light in terms of lux or measure both its intensity and quality in terms of PPF and PPFD.
+You can measure the intensity of light in terms of lux or its intensity and quality in terms of PPF and PPFD.

-Therefore, to measure light you need a lux or PPFD light meter.
+So, to measure light, you need a lux or PPFD light meter.

 Lux meters will measure the intensity of light in terms of lux.
-You can use them to take readings of sunlight, or when you want to just estimate the light intensity of a grow lamp.
-If you have lux light problems, count on Dr Meter for help.
+You can use them to take sunlight readings or when you want to estimate the light intensity of a grow lamp.
+If you have lux light problems, count on Dr.meter for help.

 The best lux meter on the market is Dr.meter 1330B.

-To evaluate the quality of light, however, you must use a PPFD meter.
+To check the quality of light, though, you must use a PPFD meter.
 The best PPFD meter is Apogee MQ-500 PAR Meter.

-Apogee MQ-500 PAR Meter is a bit expensive, but it is very useful for professional indoor gardeners.
-It allows them to have a full assessment of the quality of artificial light and its intensity.
-And if you really want your indoor plants to thrive, investing in a PPFD light meter will be worth it.
+Apogee MQ-500 PAR Meter is a bit expensive.
+But it is beneficial for professional indoor gardeners.
+It allows them to fully assess the artificial light quality and intensity.
+And if you want your indoor plants to thrive, investing in a PPFD light meter will be worth it.